DaWrecka/Beta-Mods/BelowZero/README.md

 By default, the Recyclotron cannot be used to deconstruct certain items, mostly modded items, because the method CraftData.GetTechType fails to return a TechType for modded items.
 This mod re-implements the Recyclotron's GetIngredients method to get the TechType a different way, allowing some - not all - modded items to be recycled.
 ## UnlockCustomisation
 Customise what blueprints unlock and when.
 Samples and help can be found in the config files.
+## Power Over Your Power
+Customise capacities of vanilla batteries.
+Could be used to customise mod batteries too, but this should only be done if they have no configuration themselves.

 # Not-mine mods
 ## AutosortLockersSML